 Say hello to summer's new adult-friendly refreshing treat!
-These ice pops are fun and fruity and spiked with a little something making them the ultimate pool-side snack.
-With real fruit and no artificial flavors or coloring, they're a wholesome way to enjoy a freezer pop.
-Made three different ways, there's bound to be one for everyone!
+These boozy popsicles are fun and fruity and spiked with a little something extra making them the ultimate pool-side refresher.
+With real fruit, no artificial flavors or coloring, and three different flavors, these alcohol ice pops are sure to be a crowd hit!

-We made these boozy ice pops three different ways so there's one for everyone.
+These boozy popsicles are made three different ways so there's one for every kinda taste bud.
 Simply omit the alcohol or substitute sparking water to make a "mocktail" version.
 To all my fellow summer pregnant gals, don't worry, I have your back!

-Yes, you can make your very own freezer pop bags right at home!
+Yes, you can make your very own bags for your alcohol ice pops right at home!
 It's actually quite easy but I do recommend adult supervision!
-Here is what you need:

 What you need:

 - Large gallon-sized ziplock bags.
-You will need at least 2 to make all three versions below.
+You will need at least 2 to make all three versions of these alcohol ice pops below.

-- A old dull kitchen knife.
+- An old dull kitchen knife.
 Emphasis on the dull and old as you may tarnish the knife.

 - Quickly press the hot side of the knife into the ziplock bag and drag it from the top of the bag to the bottom while applying pressure.
 The heat and pressure will not only cut through the plastic of the bag but will also seal the sides shut.

 - After you have cut the ziplock bag in half, you will want to repeat steps 1 - 3 above to cut the two halves into thirds.
 You should have a total of 6 ice pop bags per gallon-sized ziplock bag.

 - Finally, I like to test out the finished ice pop bags with water to make sure they are sealed.
 If you find a leak or that part of the bag didn't seal well enough, simply hold a flame up to the area and the plastic will scrunch together to seal it shut.